 Getting a new business started can feel intimidating.
 The first concrete step that you will want to take is to form your business as a legal entity – sole proprietorship, corporation, or LLC.
 For many entrepreneurs, an LLC makes the most sense, as it’s relatively simple to set up (compared to a corporation), but still provides excellent liability protection.

 If you live in Michigan, this guide will help show you how to start an LLC in Michigan.
 The process will be handled by the Michigan Department of Licensing and Regulatory Affairs.
 The primary document that needs to be submitted is the Articles of Organization, and the cost for this is $50.

 You can complete the application process online or through the mail.
 The guide below will show you step-by-step what you should do to start a limited liability company in Michigan.

 To save time and hassle, many entrepreneurs choose to use the services of a professional LLC formation company.
 These companies help expedite the process, while also cutting down on mistakes.

-There are many business formation services out there, but two of the best are Northwest Registered Agent and ZenBusiness.
+There are many business formation services out there, but two of the best are ZenBusiness and Northwest Registered Agent.
 Both of these companies provide excellent service, while also keeping costs low (ZenBusiness starts at just $49).

 If you use one of these services, they will walk you through the process, ensuring that every step is handled correctly.
 If you choose to do it on your own, follow the steps laid out below in this guide.